suuelee/druber-responsive/README.md

 - **Testing:**
   Have we extensively tested our website on various devices to minimize bugs and ensure there is no unexpected behaviour?

-## 🤔Finally, what *should* the DRUBER team have done from the start?
+## 🤔 Finally, what *should* the DRUBER team have done from the start?

 If we could go back in time, the DRUBER team should have first prioritized mobile design, then worked our way up to more complex, desktop screen sizes.
 Mobile-first design (also known as progressive advancement) is important as it naturally forces developers/designers to understand and identify the most necessary and key elements of a website, without the added fluff.
 Prioritizing these critical sections and making sure they are first and foremost properly displayed is an effective approach to web design.
 If we had first nailed down our mobile site, we could have then added more complexity and functionality to the desktop version.